scylladb/python-driver/docs/getting-started.rst

     for user_row in rows:
         print(user_row.name, user_row.age, user_row.email)

-This will transparently pick a Cassandra node to execute the query against and handle any retries that are necessary if the operation fails.
+This will transparently pick a Scylla node to execute the query against and handle any retries that are necessary if the operation fails.

 By default, each row in the result set will be a